-Launching in January 2026
+Launching in February 2026

 Through this work, youth will create The Belonging Collection, a series of children’s stories that speak truth and hope to younger children, strengthening their sense of belonging at home, in community, and through peer-to-peer relationships.
 The Belonging Collection will be distributed globally through World Reader’s BookSmart app, reaching over 250,000 readers.
 This experience will equip young people with transferable skills, digital literacy, and connections to the creative industries, contributing to their career readiness and broader workforce development.